-• A convenience method is a method that simplifies the use of another, more complicated method by providing a simpler signature and by using default arguments where the client supplies no arguments.
+A convenience method is a method that simplifies the use of another, more complicated method by providing a simpler signature and by using default arguments where the client supplies no arguments.

 Effectively, a convenience method is a wrapper around a more complicated method, here called the wrapped method.
 Hence, the convenience method is implemented using the wrapped method.
 However, it makes using the wrapped method easier by requiring fewer arguments from the client and by supplying default arguments for the missing arguments.
-Cast operators, and constructors that perform conversions are also convenience methods.

-Consider Listings 10-13.
-They show the convenience methods "string asString()" and "string asString(char)" and the more complicated wrapped method "String asString(char, char)".
+Consider Listings 10-12.
+They show the convenience methods "String asString()" and "String asString(char)" and the more complicated wrapped method "String asString(char, char)".

 '''

+/

-/ Returns string representation of name.
+Returns string representation of name.

 @methodtype conversion

 @methodproperties convenience

 /

-string AbstractName::asString() {
+public String asString() {

 return asString(' ');

 }

 '''